METAL-ShanghaiTech/ViPSN/README.md

 ## Setup and usage

 Coming soon!
 This is debug version (2021-03-05) of ViPSN.
-Right now we are working on a way to get hardware to people, please contact the authors for more information (email: lixin1@shanghaitech.edu.cn or liangjr@shanghaitech.edu.cn).
+Right now we are working on a way to get hardware to users, please contact the authors for more information (email: lixin1@shanghaitech.edu.cn or liangjr@shanghaitech.edu.cn).
 For now, feel **free** to explore the hardware and software designs, but be sure to **cite** our work.
 ```
 @ARTICLE{9169698,